liesel-devs/liesel-jss/README.md

 ## Supplementary material

-The installation instructions above install Liesel and RLiesel from PyPI and GitHub, but the source code is included in the supplementary material for documentation purposes (liesel-0.2.9.zip and rliesel-0.0.2.zip).
+The instructions above install Liesel and RLiesel from PyPI and GitHub, but the source code is included in the supplementary material for documentation purposes (liesel-0.2.9.zip and rliesel-0.0.2.zip).